Explore the unique Hudson’s Hope Museum and learn more about our regions history, geology, and people.

 A Date with Dinosaurs

-Get a glimps of the ancient Peace Region, and discover the dinosaurs who roamed here in ages past.
+Get a glimpse of the ancient Peace Region, and discover the dinosaurs who roamed here in ages past.

-Learn more about the extensive biodiversity of the Peace Region and explore the collected knowledge of genrerations.
+Learn more about the extensive biodiversity of the Peace Region and explore the collected knowledge of generations.

 Explore the Fur Trade